brianwu02/ImageProcessing/README.md

 halftone:

+1. Gamma correct the input image.

-1. quantize the input image to n levels.
+2. quantize the input image to n levels.
 Each pixel should now be represented by an m*m cluster matrix.

-2. Compare each input pixel to a cluster dot matrix.
+3. Compare each input pixel to a cluster dot matrix.
 If the quantized pixel value is greater than value found in cluster dot matrix, turn pixel value to 255, otherwise turn to 0.

 Explanation of 4 deep for loops so I dont forget: